Healthcare at the right time and place

 Community Paramedics complete a college level certificate program that is beyond their initial paramedic training as well as required bi-annual CME to maintain certification.
 They receive advanced training and certification above that of a traditional paramedic, including 300 hours of additional education with 196 hours dedicated to clinical training.
 The Emergency Medical Services Regulatory Board (EMSRB) certifies Community Paramedics.

-Community Paramedics work under the direct supervision of the medical director of an ambulance service, who is responsible for coordinating Community Paramedic services with the customer’s primary care provider.
+Community Paramedics work under the direct supervision of the medical director of an ambulance service, who is responsible for coordinating Community Paramedic services with the patients’ primary care provider.

 Partnering with Community Paramedics

-Community Paramedics enhance and extend customer care options in many ways.
+Community Paramedics enhance and extend patient care options in many ways.

 Inpatient and observation (transitional care management)